-- 1.1 The most significant elements of the Authority's capital programme related to the vehicle replacement programme and investment in the estate in addition to investment in carbon reduction and EV charging. - 1.2 Table 1 shows the forecast capital expenditure flows relating to the approved capital programme.
-The latest forecast suggests capital expenditure will happen later than previously anticipated.
+- 1.1 The most significant elements of the Authority's capital programme relate to the vehicle replacement programme and investment in the estate in addition to investment in carbon reduction and electric vehicle (EV) charging. - 1.2 Table 1 shows the forecast capital expenditure flows relating to the approved capital programme.